apmckinlay/natureapp/trees/hicran.md

 keywords: [shrub,berry]
 visibility: high
 ---
-Highbush Cranberry grows in moist areas of North America's boreal forest.
-A large **shrub** - 8-15 ft high and almost as wide - it has large (2-4 in long), 3-lobed **leaves** that resemble maple leaves but are more wrinkled.
+Highbush Cranberry grow in moist areas of North America's boreal forest.
+A large **shrub** - 8-15 ft high and almost as wide - they have large (2-4 in long), 3-lobed **leaves** that resemble maple leaves but are more wrinkled.
 The leaves are glossy green in summer turning red in the fall.

 The flat, umbrella-shaped clusters of white **flowers** can be seen from May to July.
 The clusters of red berry-like **fruit** ripen in late summer and have a musky odor.
 The fruit is an important food source for over-wintering birds as it is available all winter long.

-**Did you know?** Highbush Cranberry belongs to the Honeysuckle family ([Twinberry Honeysuckle](/trees/twibhon/), [Twining Honeysuckle](/trees/twinhon/)) and is not actually a cranberry, unlike the true Lowbush Cranberry.
+**Did you know?** Highbush Cranberry belong to the Honeysuckle family ([Twinberry Honeysuckle](/trees/twibhon/), [Twining Honeysuckle](/trees/twinhon/)) and are not actually a cranberry, unlike the true Lowbush Cranberry.

 <!-- generated, do not edit -->
 **See Also:**